Why Some People Don't Confront Childhood Sexual Abuse Until Later In Life

 And there are plenty of ways that an abuser's "agenda" can make it difficult for survivors to confront assault.
 Ahead, we talked to experts about what can keep survivors from grappling with abuse.

-Based on the filmmaker's own story, THE TALE is an investigation into one woman's memory as she is forced to re-examine her first sexual experience and the stories we tell ourselves in order to survive.
-THE TALE will also be available on HBO NOW, HBO GO, HBO On Demand from May 26th onwards.
+Based on the filmmaker's own story, THE TALE is an investigation into one woman's memory as she is forced to re-examine her first sexual relationship and the stories we tell ourselves in order to survive.
+THE TALE will also be available in the US on HBO NOW, HBO GO, HBO On Demand from May 26th onwards.
+It will be shown on Sky Atlantic in the UK (date TBC).
 More info and full list of nonprofit partners can be found at thetalemovie.com.